szabogabriel/jSCGI/README.md

 Description
 -----------

 It uses Java ServerSocket to handle incoming requests and the java CachedThreadPool executor to handle them.
-The main entry point is the JSCGIServer class.
-It requires an integer as the listen port and a JSCGIRequestHandlerFactory, which should produce a JSCGIRequestHandler implementation.
+The main entry point is the `JSCGIServer` class.
+It requires an integer as the listen port and a `CGIRequestHandler` interface, which should be able to handle all expected SCGI requests.

-The JSCGIRequestHandler interface defines a single method to handle requests represented by the JSCGIRequest interface.

-The JSCGIRequest is implemented by the JSCGISocketHandler class in this project.
-The readData methods should be used to read additional data beside the SCGI headers (typically body of a POST request).
-It can be read into memory or into a file.
-There is no additional logic performed when reading the body of the request.

-When returning data, the sendData method should be used.
-It can be invoked several times and the String and byte array attribute versions are interchangeable.
-When the transfer is finished, the finish method must be called to flush and close the connection.
+The `SCGIRequestHandler` is a functional interface.
+It accepts an `SCGIMessage` instance and an OutputStream, into which the created response should be written.

+The `SCGIMessage` is used to pass requests around.
+It is responsible for parsing the SCGI message from an InputStream, but it is also capable of serializing the object to an OutputStream.
+It holds the implementation for the SCGI protocol.

+There is also an `SCGIClient` available which should be used to send requests to the `SCGIServer`.
+It offers several variants, how to handle the response data.
+It accepts either an OutputStream or can return a byte array or an `SCGIMessage` instance.
+Returning the `SCGIMessage` instance isn't in line with the SCGI protocol, which should return the HTTP response directly.
+However, using the `SCGIMessage` for bidirectional communication it offers a better application logic separation thus be available for custom protocol implementations as well.

 Example
 -------

-The simplest example consists of a JSCGIRequestHandlerFactory class that always returns a new JSCGIRequestHandler instance.

-An example of this implementation can be found in the test part of the code.
+A basic example is available in the `scgi.MainFlowTest`.